frconor-ebook/meditations/_posts/2025-09-11-all-the-glory-to-god.md

 We can ask the Holy Spirit for lights to see where I might not be giving God the glory that is His due.

-We're told, "The understanding that so many people demand of others is that everyone should join their party" (J. Escrivá, *Furrow*, Point 576).
+We're told in the *Furrow*, "The understanding that so many people demand of others is that everyone should join their party" (J. Escrivá, *Furrow*, Point 576).

 In another point in *The Way*, it says, "It only takes a second.
 Before setting about anything, ask yourself: What does God want of me in this?
 Then with divine grace, do it!" (*ibid*., *The Way*, Point 778).